trustedanalytics/atk/doc/source/ds_dflw.rst

 that has been created on the server.

-For an example, to create a frame defined by the schema *my_csv* (see :ref:`example_files.csvfile`), import the data, give the frame the name *myframe*, and create a Frame object, *my_frame*, to access it:
+For an example, to create a frame defined by the schema *my_csv* (see :ref:`example_files.CsvFile`), import the data, give the frame the name *myframe*, and create a Frame object, *my_frame*, to access it:

 .. code::